Some posts contain compensated links. Please read this disclaimer for more info.

 If you’re a wine lover and love a great meal to go with your wine, then Bibich Winery in Plastovo is an absolute must.
 The winery is a little isolated in a small village called Plastovo, so the best way to get there is by car or, like us, private transfer.
 The winery is an hour from Zadar and a little more from Split, making it within easy reach from these two major cities.

 You absolutely must book in advance if you want to have lunch at the winery as they can only accommodate limited numbers, and because the place has become hot on the foodie scene, it’s always booked.

 The History of Bibich Winery

-These days, Bibich Winery is run by Alen Bibich, the grandson of the founder of the winery.
-The winery itself is around 500 years old, however much of the vineyard was destroyed during the Homeland War.
+These days, Bibich Winery is run by Alen Bibich, the grandson of the winery founder.
+The winery itself is around 500 years old; however, much of the vineyard was destroyed during the Homeland War.
 Alen Bibich took it upon himself to restore the winery and its vines to their former glory and has done an exceptional job in doing so.

 Planning Your Visit

 Getting to Bibich Winery is easy and is located very close to Skradin, in the village of Plastovo.
 The best way to get to the Bibich winery is by driving, whether it’s a rental car, your own, or private transfer.
 Going by bus is an option, but you would spend half a day getting there.

 The winery is open all of the summer and in both spring and autumn.
 Opening times change regularly, so it’s best to contact the winery directly and confirm before you make the trip.
 Contact: firstname.lastname@example.org.Share